AMD, Intel hate Nvidia so much they're building a laptop chip to spite it

 This hookup between Intel and AMD is all very weird and exciting, and also bananas.
 Just a few months ago, in June, Chipzilla summoned journos to its campus in Oregon, USA, including El Reg, and showed us a series of slides that trashed AMD.

 Now, we're used to vendors rubbishing each other behind their backs, but this was something else.
 This was an in-depth drubbing that had some scribes with advance knowledge of the presentation warning Chipzilla's executives before the briefing that it was a little much.
 It would backfire.
-We focused on Intel's design work in our subsequent write-ups, rather than dwell on AMD's engineering decisions at the time.
+We focused on Intel's processor design work in our subsequent write-ups of that meeting, rather than dwell on Chipzilla's thoughts on AMD's engineering decisions.